Matart930/Rolling-xwOBA-Dashboard/README.md

 ## Update 03/09/26:
 - Integrated plotly library to show xwOBA value and date of last PA on hover
 - Select "Compare on hover" to directly compare rolling xwOBA at specific plate appearances

+## Update 03/10/26:
+- forecast_xwoba function added to rolling_xwoba_fun.R to forecast future values of Rolling xwOBA
+- Integrated "Show Forecast" functionality for when one player is selected to view their projected xwOBA in their next plate appearances (forecast future 5-100 future values with a step size of 5)

 ## File descriptions